joelparkerhenderson/git-commit-message/README.md

 We sometimes connect a git commit to a resource tracking system or metrics scripts.
 For example, we work on some projects where the project managers must keep track of work hours spent on a commit, or story point estimates per feature branch, or cost of hiring a developer to fix a bug.

-To keep track o these, we use a git commit message body that lists each item, one per line, because this is easy to parse.
+To keep track of these, we use a git commit message body that lists each item, one per line, because this is easy to parse.

 Example: